ryan-chien/payoff/README.md

 # Payoff: Optimal Loan Payoff Calculator

 ## Background
-Payoff is a mixed integer linear program that minimizes the total interest cost of a loan by optimizing the payoff schedule.
+Payoff is a mixed integer linear program (MILP) that minimizes the total interest cost of a loan by optimizing the payoff schedule.
 In other words, payoff answers, "How much should I pay each loan each month, given a budget and minimum payments?

 First, payoff takes the following as inputs:
 ```